drewf24/world-airbnb/writeup/writeup.md

 ![](writeup_files/figure-gfm/lm_price_borough_aug-nomalities-1.png)<!-- -->

 However, the residuals are not nearly normally distributed.
-Therefore, we will filter out outliers to filtered when take out outliers to get a filtered normality of residuals graph that has a nearly normal distribution.
+Therefore, we will filter out outliers to get a residuals graph that has a nearly normal distribution.

 ![](writeup_files/figure-gfm/lm_price_borough_aug-nomality-filtered-1.png)<!-- -->